Mihoqr/urban-air-quality-monitoring/README.md

 ## Project Info
 - Subject: Application Development and Emerging Technologies
-- Name: Michelle Joi Quesada | Dennis Myles San Pascual
+- Group Name: AIRSENSES
+- Section: H3101
 - Date: May 2025

 ## What the Code Does